 March Madness brackets: Lessons from Bracket Challenge Game winners

-Let’s take a look at how the five winners did, round by round.
+Let’s take a look at how the six winners did, round by round.

 Reminder: All rounds have equal value.
-So, correct picks in the traditional first round get one point, and that doubles up to getting 32 for the correct national champion.
+So, correct picks in the traditional first round get one point, and that value doubles each round up to getting 32 points for the correct national champion.

 |FIRST ROUND||SECOND ROUND||SWEET

 Note: For years in which the Bracket Challenge Game included the First Four, that data was excluded for this exercise.
 It did not impact which bracket won the challenge.

 Every one of the past six winners had the participants and winner of the national championship game right.

 It doesn’t matter how many correct upsets you pick in the first round if you lose a championship game team.
 It’s hard to fill out a bracket from the championship game out, especially because matchups can be so important, but it may not be a bad idea to think about who can make it that far – and avoid picking those teams to be upset.

 A few misses in the early rounds round are OK